Shripad13/Terraform/Terraform-Project/README.md

 # try Function
 If the input/property itself not provided by you then script will not throw error while its takes a default value provided by you.

+## Typically when we are writing terraform, we need to write this in such a way where the code is so agnoistic to project & it can be used in any projects.

+## Modules -
+A Modules is a collection of resources & config files in a directory that are used together.
+Modules are the primary  way to reuse & package resource config in terraform.

+'''
+> In Terraform , everything is a modules & the folders where you run the terraform commands is root module.

+'''

 # Modules in Terraform
 1. They help in keeping the code DRY